Seahawks’ search for the endangered O-linemen continues

 Three, if you think that these jobs are underappreciated, you might be right, but they are not underpaid.
 And their increasing scarcity inflates their market value.

-So, if you are parents who have an offspring genetically predisposed to upper-percentile size, start putting them in a three-point stance early because high-paying jobs will be available.
+So, if you are parents who have an offspring genetically predisposed to upper-percentile size, start putting him in a three-point stance early because high-paying jobs will be available.

 In addition to the fast-breaking college offensive schemes, I blame some of this dearth on the failure of the Rust Belt economy.